psychemedia/storytelling-notes/tom_tit_tot.md

 she to dew to-morrer, witli no one to come nigh her to liclp her.
 She sat down on a stool in the kitchen, and lork I bow she did cry!

-lIowr«ivir, all on a sudden she hard a sort of a knockin' low down on tlie door.
+lIowr«ivir, all on a sudden she hard a sort of a knockin' low down on the door.
 She upped and oped it, an' what should she see but a small little black tiling with a long tail.
 That looked up at her right kowrions, an* that said:

 "What are yew a ciyin* for?"